 - Each child has the opportunity to visit the school prior to starting. - The transition between Nursery and Reception is calm, happy and successful.
 The transition days at the end of the summer term, encourage a gentle transition between the year groups and gives the Reception staff time to get to know the children, both from our Nursery and those coming from other settings - We aim to help each child develop the confidence to progress smoothly to Year 1 at the end of the Early Years Foundation Stage including those who have not previously attended our setting.
-A full induction is completed with the FSCO. - Home visits are completed for all pupils new to Nursery in order to begin building relationships with parents and get an accurate understanding of how children develop in their home environments. - Home visits are also completed for pupils entering Reception from different settings or no Nursery in September.
+A full induction is completed with the FSCO. - Home visits are completed for all pupils new to Nursery in order to begin building relationships with parents and get an accurate understanding of how children develop in their home environments. - Home visits are also completed during the Summer term for pupils entering Reception from different settings or those who have not attended any nursery. - The Early Years Lead has responsibility to record all new admissions for Nursery, and arrange inductions and home visits following the acceptance of Nursery Admission forms. - The Nursery Teacher has the responsibility to support Nursery parents to make their application for a Reception place by the January deadline. - When Reception places are allocated in April, the Early Years Lead has the responsibility to provide School Admission Packs to parents of Nursery pupils that have received a place at Bantock.
+The Early Years Manager will then contact parents of other pupils on the admissions list to request that they collect their admission pack.
+Attempts will be made to find the current provision for pupils who do not attend Bantock and arrange Nursery visits to gain information about the child.
+The remainder of the induction process, including home visits will then be arranged.